scrawlon/CSS-Animation-Blocks/README.md

 Now reload the page, and each block should have a slight pause before fading in.
 You can add a different groupOffset for each object in an _"animations"_ array.
 Trying copy the _"groupOffset"_ from the _".box"_ element and adding it to the first animation in the _"titleBlock"_.
 That should make the _"h1"_ elements appear one-at-a-time, as each _".box"_ turns red.

+What if you want all animations in a block to have the same groupOffset?
+It's possible to set a default offset for an entire block in the configuration settings.

 ## Configuration

 Animation Blocks have a second optional parameter for setting configurations.
-The options are _"groupOffset"_ and _"loop"_.
+The options are _"groupOffset"_, _"elementSelector"_ and _"loop"_.

+### Group Offset